brclar15/tabCap/README.md

-# tabCap.github.io
+# Iladic Retellings from the Tabula Capitolina

-a site to host a Tufts DH Masters project on the Tabula Capitolina
+a site to host a Tufts DH Masters project

 ## By Brian Clark